alexrdz/path-to-ui-architect/src/content/mindset/what-makes-a-great-ui-architect.md

 I could have patched it.

-Instead, I stepped back and asked, "What is the desired behavior?" and "Where should this logic *really* live?"
+Instead, I took a step back and asked, "What is the desired behavior here?" and "What is this code doing?
+Or attempting to do?"
+Having that understanding led me to ask what I think is a crucial question: "Why am I dealing with routing logic inside this component?"

 This helped me understand the real issue rather than focusing on trying to make the existing code work.

-I deleted it and rebuilt the logic inside a `beforeEnter` route guard using a composable.
-I passed only the minimal data needed to the component via `meta` props.
+I rebuilt the logic inside a `beforeEnter` route guard using a composable and passed only the minimal data needed to the component via `meta` props.
 This kept the UI code clean, focused only on rendering.

+This is where I started to understand the difference between component (and system) design vs. coding a component.

-That’s the difference. **Architects zoom out.** They don't ask “How do I fix this?” but "Why is it not working with the current solution/code?", "Where is the issue stemming from?" and “Where does this belong in the system?”
+**Architects zoom out.**

+They don't ask “How do I fix this?” but "Why is it not working with the current solution/code?", "Where is the issue stemming from?" and “Where does this belong in the system?”

 ---

-## The Trap: Thinking You Have to Be Everything
+### The Trap: Thinking You Have to Be Everything

-I’ve seen someone fall into this trap — trying to be the UI architect, the front-end visionary, the DevOps guru, the product whisperer — all at once.
+Another issue I think prevents people from thinking like architects is the idea that they have to be everything.
+I’ve seen someone fall into this trap — trying to be the UI architect, the front-end visionary, the DevOps guru, the QA savior, the product whisperer — all at once.

-The problem isn’t ambition.
-It’s **ego.**
+The problem here isn’t ambition.
+It’s **ego.** And if not ego, then it could very well be a lack of understanding of what the role is of a senior or staff engineer with an architecture focus. ¯\\\_(ツ)_/¯

 Great architects don’t overextend.
 They triage.
 They guide.
 They ask for help.
 They’re trusted not because they know everything, but because they know how to **enable everyone**.

 ---

-## What Success Looks Like
+### What Success Looks Like (to me)

 At the end of the day, a great UI architect is a **leader** — not in title, but in presence.